MNeMoNiCuZ/qwen2-caption-batch/README.md

 * Cuda 12.1.
   * It may work with other versions.
 Untested.

+* GPU with 24gb VRAM
+  * It gets out of memory on a 3090 unless images are resized to ~1024x1024 (included in the script)

 ## Setup
 1. Create a virtual environment.
 Use the included `venv_create.bat` to automatically create it.
 Use python 3.10 or above.